 To slow or stop the spread, the Pennsylvania Department of Agriculture imposed a quarantine regulating the movement of plants, plant-based materials and outdoor household items out of the quarantine area.
 The latest counties under quarantine can be found on Pennsylvania Department of Agriculture’s website.

 If you find a spotted lanternfly or a suspicious looking egg mass in a municipality where it is not known to exist, you should try to collect it and put it into a vial filled with alcohol to kill and preserve it, or at least take a good picture of it.
-Report it to the Pennsylvania Department of Agriculture by emailing email@example.com or call the Invasive Species Hotline toll-free at 866-253-7189.
+Report your sighting online to the Pennsylvania Department of Agriculture, or call Penn State Extension at 1-888-4BADFLY (1-888-422-3359).
 Your discovery could add additional municipalities to the quarantined area.

 Penn State's College of Agricultural Sciences and Penn State Extension are at the forefront of education and research aimed at stopping the spread of this exotic species.
 Following are resources to help growers, property owners and others understand how to identify the insect, what to do if they find it and how to comply with agency regulations.